BingoBois/FinalReport/README.md

 ## 1.4.
 Software design

 The requirements for this project weren't as many, although there were some implications that would have the design changed.
-We were told to have an HTTP API ready, as well as a website for normal users to interact with, that would copy the functionality of a known techforum called "Hacker-News".
+We were told to have an HTTP API ready, as well as a website for normal users to interact with, that would copy the functionality of a known tech forum called "Hacker-News".

 A few requirements were put as well, on the data that it would receive.
 The data would be sent in by a stream of bots, hosted by the teacher.